Automate responses to Security Center triggers

 Select your logic app and save the automation.
 Note that the Logic App dropdown only shows Logic Apps with supporting Security Center connectors mentioned above.

 Manually trigger a Logic App

-You can also run Logic Apps manually when viewing a security recommendation.
+You can also run Logic Apps manually when viewing any security alert or recommendation.

-To manually run a Logic App, open a recommendation and click Trigger Logic App (Preview):
+To manually run a Logic App, open an alert or a recommendation and click Trigger Logic App: